 The easiest way to grow pansies is to buy a few flats of them already grown and blooming at your local nursery.
 If you want a little more challenge, you can try growing them yourself from seed at home.

 Start your seeds indoors 14 to 16 weeks before your last frost date.
 Gently press the seeds into the soil and barely cover them with soil.
 Cover the entire container with black plastic because the seeds need darkness to germinate.
 Pansy seeds need cold stratification so place the covered container in your refrigerator for two weeks.

 After two weeks, remove the container from your refrigerator to a cool room with temperatures between 50⁰F and 65⁰F if possible.
 Remember to keep your soil moist during this period.
 Your seed should germinate in 1 to 2 weeks after they are removed from the refrigerator.

 After a period of hardening-off, your seedlings can be planted in your garden as soon as the soil is workable, up to a month before your last frost date.
 If you have never hardened off seedlings before, it’s very easy.
-You just place them outside gradually for 1 to 2 weeks.
-Just a few hours each day, gradually lengthening the time each day until they are outdoors for the entire day.
+You just place them outside for just a few hours each day, gradually lengthening the time each day until they are outdoors for the entire day.

 You can extend the bloom time of your pansies by deadheading them.
 Deadheading prevents the plants from producing seed.
 Eventually the heat of summer will stop their blooms.
 At this point, shear the plants down to the ground.
 They will return in the fall to bloom again.